 Prior to departure, teams receive 3–4 weeks of training that includes specialized wilderness first aid instruction.
 Field teams live in primitive tent camps where all food, water, equipment, and supplies are transported by ship—usually the NOAA Ships Oscar Elton Sette and Hiʻialakai, or chartered vessels.
 Midway Atoll is accessible by plane and has buildings and more amenities.
 Strict quarantine procedures are followed when preparing items for deployment to the Northwestern Hawaiian Islands to make sure that alien pests (insects and seeds) are not introduced to these ecologically and culturally significant areas.

-- and collecting and removing marine debris which presents an entanglement threat to Hawaiian monk seals and other wildlife.
+- Collecting and removing marine debris which presents an entanglement threat to Hawaiian monk seals and other wildlife.

 Additionally, field teams disentangle seals, reunite separated mother-pup pairs, and conduct other enhancement activities to facilitate population recovery.